Amighty-font/Mindfulness/README.md

 - As a user, I want to view my feed
 - As a user, I want to all accounts to be saved
 - As a user, I want to load all accounts

+##Phase 4: Task 2

+- Bi-directional relationship between Post and Account

+##Phase 4: Task 3
+- designate classes better.
+My GUI class is extremely large, and I could maybe split login, main and account GUI into diff classes.
+These classes could extend a larger GUI class that sets the standard frame, and my ultimate GUI class would just call these diff classes when necessary.